 Happy Guinea Pig Sounds

-In case you feed your guinea pig during certain periods of the day (and that’s, basically, what you have to be doing), the little guinea pig will start getting more and more excited closer to the feeding time and might even wheek to gain your attention (have you forgotten about dinner?).
+In case you feed your guinea pig, the little guinea pig will start getting more excited closer to the feeding time and might even wheek to gain your attention.

 But be careful!
 Guinea pigs are smart animals.
-And if these creatures figure out that they can get a treat every time they wheek, they will start making this sound more often.
+If these creatures figure out that they can get a treat every time they wheek, they will start making this sound more often.

 Unhappy Guinea Pig Noises